10 Best HVAC

 It takes between one and three days to have your HVAC system installed or replaced.
 If you need just an air conditioning unit or a furnace, this can take between half a day and two days.
 This timeline can be influenced by the size of your home, the accessibility of your system, and any new issues your technician discovers.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Frisco, you'll likely need something on the higher end of this range.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
+In Frisco, you'll likely want something on the higher end of this range.
+In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

 Typically, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
+If your HVAC company doesn't have financing options, you could consider taking out a loan on your own.
 Be sure to speak with a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.

 There are several ways you can make your HVAC system more energy-efficient: